rissets/rs_timmer/README.md

     ```
     Or, if you built with `docker build` directly:
     ```bash
+    # Ensure your .env file is in the current directory or provide the full path
     docker run -d -p 3000:3000 --env-file .env --name rs-timer-container rs-timer-app
     ```
     This maps port 3000 of the host to port 3000 in the container.